 This partitioning of tokens across individual chains contrasts with blockchains like Ethereum, which record and validate transactions for every account and address in a single ledger.

 Each account holds a particular type of token.
-An Identity can hold accounts for many token types, and even multiple accounts for the same token type.
+An ADI (Accumulate Digital Identifier) can hold accounts for many token types, and even multiple accounts for the same token type.
 For example, an account can be created for long term savings, and a different account for payments.